 An Enigma Extortion File can be as easy to find as walking over and picking one up.
 It can also be much, much harder.

-Responding to a Crime In Progress can result in anything from a fight with a few mooks, to an ambush by Ninjas, to an engagement with a full-scale SWAT team, with no real way to tell which it will be until you arrive on the scene.
+Responding to a Crime In Progress can result in anything from a fight with a few mooks, to an ambush by Ninjas, to an engagement with both a full-scale SWAT team and the street gang they were just fighting; there is no real way to tell which it will be until you arrive on the scene.
+Although this would be Truth in Television for Gotham's overstretched police force as well, so the Batman (and the player) really can't complain.

 Even worse, the Crime in Progress may happen in an area that is not closed off, and may have another group of mooks a short distance off.
 Thus, an encounter that would normally be a standard five ninja ambush in any other area, can turn into five ninjas, two armored thugs, one shield wielding mook, three knife wielding mooks, one gun wielding mook, and six normal mooks.